lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 =====================

-You can perform image searches by clicking in the "DP0.2 Images" tab on top of the screen.
+Once logged into the Portal aspect of the Rubin Science Platform, searches for images at a specific location or observing time can be accomplished by clicking in the "DP0.2 Images" tab on top of the screen.
-This functionality has many new features -- not just new for DP0.2, but new to the Firefly interface, and DP0 Delegates are among the first to use them.
+This functionality has many new features, new to the Firefly interface, and will be of use to the Rubin users.
-Clicking on that tab will change the user interface to display query constraint options that are specific to the image data, as described below.
+Clicking on that tab will change the user interface to display query constraint options that are specific to the image data.

-For more information about the image types available in the DP0.2 data set, see the :ref:`DP0-2-Data-Products-DPDD`.
+Additional information about the image types available in the DP0.2 data set is available in the :ref:`DP0-2-Data-Products-DPDD`.

 **Enter Constraints**